 - A number representing the order of discovery within that half-month

-As Professor Loeb explained in an article published in Scientific American (Nov.
-20th, 2018), 'Oumuamua presented six major anomalies that scientists were hard-pressed to find a natural explanation for.
+As Professor Loeb explained in an article published in Scientific American (November 20th, 2018), 'Oumuamua presented six significant anomalies that scientists couldn't easily explain.

-To summarize them briefly, during the 11 days that it was visible to our instruments, data gathered on 'Oumuamua indicated that it was either extremely elongated (like a cigar) or more likely disc-shaped.
-It was also highly-reflective and deviated from a path dictated by our Sun's gravity, which was a result of its acceleration.
+To summarize them, during the 11 days that it was visible to our instruments, data gathered on 'Oumuamua indicated that it was either extremely elongated (like a cigar) or more likely disc-shaped.
+It was also highly reflective and deviated from a path dictated by our Sun's gravity, resulting from its acceleration.

-The kinematics of 'Oumuamua indicated that it must have originated in a very special frame of reference (consistent with 1 in 500 stars in our galaxy) and that it would have taken a very powerful kick to knock it out of its parent star system.
+The kinematics of 'Oumuamua indicated that it must have originated in an exceptional frame of reference (consistent with 1 in 500 stars in our galaxy) and that it would have taken a mighty kick to knock it out of its parent star system.

 While not impossible, Loeb cites previous and subsequent studies where the researchers attempted to place constraints on the likely number of interstellar objects in our galaxy.
 As he indicates, these produced estimates that fell short of 1015 by several orders of magnitude.

-Any one of these anomalies could be explained in terms of a 1 in 10, 1 in 100, or 1 in 1000 chance of probability.
+Scientists could explain any one of these anomalies in terms of a 1 in 10, 1 in 100, or 1 in 1000 chance of probability.
 But considered together, the odds of such an exotic object showing up in our Solar System and behaving as it did were about 1 in a million!

 An "Exotic" Theory

-However, scientists had already ruled out the possibility that 'Oumuamua was a comet, which was further indicated in how the increase in acceleration was not accompanied by an increase in the tumble rate.
+However, scientists had already ruled out the possibility that 'Oumuamua was a comet, which was further indicated in how an increase in the tumble rate did not accompany the increase in acceleration.
 And since scientists could not attribute this to any gravitational forces acting on it, solar radiation pressure was the only explanation.

 To this, Professor Loeb and one of his postdoctoral students (Dr. Shmuel Bialy) began to consider an alternative explanation.
 What if 'Oumuamua wasn't a natural object at all, but an interstellar spacecraft — or possibly a derelict piece of one?